New Beijing airport touted as world's busiest-media

-The online edition of Caijing magazine put the cost at 30.2 billion yuan.
+The online edition of Caijing magazine put the cost at 30.2 billion yuan ($4.80 billion).
 It did not say how it would be funded.

 With nine runways, the new airport will handle more than 130 million passengers and 5.5 million tonnes of cargo annually, China Radio International said.